cccb/sanic/README.md

 Run local [MPD][mpd] instance for testing with `make mpd`.

-Update go depdendencies like this:
+Update go dependencies like this:

 ```shell
 go get -u  # or `make update`